HISTORY of LIBERIA

 Facing the Atlantic Ocean, the coastline is characterized by lagoons, mangrove swamps, and river-deposited sandbars; the inland grassy plateau supports limited agriculture.

-POPULATION: 3,482,211 (July 2005 est.)
+3,482,211 (July 2005 est.)

 AGE STRUCTURE (2005 est.)